sebmaz93/pizza_restaurant_microservices/readme.md

 When using Docker Compose, the logs can be viewed using the `docker-compose logs` command or via docker app dashboard. or you can see the logs in your terminal where you ran docker command

+to access the DB use `localhost:27017` in GUI app.